 Mary Bennett, from Pride and Prejudice, was supposed to be, in her own way, just as annoying as Lydia and Kitty.
 However, the fact that she's the "plain" one who avoids going out because she doesn't want to here about how ugly she is compared to her sisters makes her an underdog from the start.
 Given the importance placed on women in general, and the Bennett girls in particular, needing to marry, it's not surprising that she does everything in her power to try to develop other talents to make up for her lack of beauty, or that she tries to show off those talents as much as possible.
 The fact that she's not really all that smart or talented just makes her more woobie-ish.
 Add in the fact that she's described as "bookish", and it's not surprising that the modern (bookish) readers of Pride and Prejudice are inclined to sympathize with her more than Austen intended.

 In a similarly-situated family in Spain or Italy, Mary would have entered a convent where she would have played the organ in the chapel and taught in the girl's school, and been very busy and happy.
 Protestant England at the time had no place for someone like her.
-(A generation or so later, she might have become a missionary and travelled to far-off lands.)
+(A generation or so later, she might have become a missionary and traveled to far-off lands.)